 Suspended License in Wisconsin

-There are a number of ways to temporarily lose the privilege to drive in Wisconsin, and a number of ways to regain your privileges.
+There are a number of ways to lose the privilege to drive in Wisconsin, and a number of ways to regain your privileges.
 In some cases, if you have been convicted of an infraction that requires a temporary loss of driving privileges, you may apply for a limited license to drive to and from home and work or to and from home and school.

-- Failure to settle a financial judgment for damages with another party if the damages were related to a motor vehicle accident can be grounds for a license suspension.
+- Failure to settle a financial judgment for damages with another party if the damages were related to a motor vehicle accident.

 Driving Record Points

 An excess of points on your driving record can lead to the suspension of your Wisconsin driver's license.

 You gain points on your driving record for each conviction you get for a moving violation.

 If you accumulate 12 points or more within 12 months, you will receive a minimum license suspension of 2 months.

 Most convictions stay on your record 5 years from the date of the conviction; however, serious offenses (including those involving alcohol-related convictions) stay on your record for 55 years.